 The library contains total volume holdings of over 209,000 items, including books, audiovisual materials, and electronic books.
 The library subscribes to about 500 print journals and there is online access to more than 140,000 full-text journals.
-The library provides access to 125 subscription databases and almost 27,000 electronic book titles.
+The library provides access to 125 subscription databases and almost 27,000 electronic book titles off-campus locations.

-Current UMHB graduate students who have a valid library account may access library resources electronically from off-campus locations.
 Additional information about the library may be found at http://umhblib.umhb.edu or by calling (254) 295-4637 or (877) 316-3313 (toll-free).